kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 * 100 GB or more disk space
 * 8 GB or more RAM

-## API Portal image self-documentation
+## Access API Portal Docker image self-documentation

-To see API Portal image help message run:
+To see the Docker image help, run the following command:

 ```
 docker container run --rm <apiportal-image-tag> --help
 ```

-To see available environment variables list run:
+To list the environment variables available in the Docker image, run the following command:

 ```
 docker container run --rm <apiportal-image-tag> --env